GENERAL PROGRAM QUESTIONS

 Do I need to be a certain age or have a certain amount of work experience?

 MEM/MF: There is no specific age requirement, and while work experience adds value to your application, and we encourage it, there is no specific requirement for work experience.
-For those coming right after earning an undergraduate degree, competitive applicants have often built in internships, and experiential, hands-on work to help them stand out as applicants.
+For those joining the MEM/MF program directly following the completion of an undergraduate degree, competitive applicants have often built in internships and experiential hands-on work to help them stand out as applicants.

 DEL-MEM: Applicants need not be a certain age, but five years of relevant professional environmental experience is required.
 Evidence of leadership potential and an established background in fields directly related to the environment is also required.